AMSAT-NA/PacSatFSKBoard/NOTES.md

 lines to FAULT.
 Changing FAULT to positive logic also makes the FAULT line assert when the board is powered off, which is probably a good thing.

+I looked at putting a filter at the output of the AX5043 to reduce harmonics there.
+However, the harmonics were 36dB down from the main signal, even before going through the match, so it's not necessary.

+Changed L27 to a 0402 part and reworked the layout a little more there.
+Also changed it to a 3nH part to adjust for parasitic inductance in the circuit.